bahrus/todo/README.md

 commonly used JavaScript control libraries reveals that the configuration for these components relies on functions, and other expressions -- formatters, validators, etc.

 TSON is a library with two public functions -- Stringify, and Objectify, which significantly enlarges, over standard JSON, the universe of JavaScript (or Typescript) objects that can be serialized and then deserialized back to the same object as the original, with no loss of functionality.
-The universe of objects for which TSON.Stringify and TSON.Objectify is idempotent is called "Typescript Oriented Declarative Objects," or "TODO's."
+The universe of objects for which TSON.Stringify and TSON.Objectify is idempotent is much broader, and a subset of such objects with simple rules to follow, called "Typescript Oriented Declarative Objects," or "TODO's." are guaranteed to meet the idempotent criteria.
 You can work with plain old JavaScript objects as well, but the focus is on leveraging the "Typescript Way" to find the best fit for what constitutes declarative syntax.